 Davia driving Uber after quitting a really good job as a production coordinator, which was after quitting an even better job as a stage manager, she couldn’t even get close to deep troubles.
 She knows all the reasons, which is why her smart mouth makes me want to punch her in her ear.
-The only reason we are all crammed into this three-bedroom house is that the city pushed our mother out of the old one to build the damn [metro rail] and didn’t give her enough money to get something better.
-My twin brother is sleeping in the fucking living room and we are all struggling to make it with this one and a half bathroom situation.
+The only reason we are all crammed into this three-bedroom house is that the city pushed our mother out of the old one to build the damn Expo Line and didn’t give her enough money to get something better.
+My little brother is sleeping in the fucking living room and we are all struggling to make it with this one and a half bathroom situation.

 Meanwhile my husband is missing, and Marc and Davia still got their arms folded.
 Resentful motherfuckers.

 It’s partly my fault.

 I met my husband a few years ago at a gay bar in New York called The Monster.
 I was there with my girlfriends celebrating my 24th birthday, mainly because one of them knew that the best place to see hot dudes naked on a Thursday night was at the gay bar.
 It was lit.
 There were so many of them that they were competing for our attention.
 More of them working than there were patrons in that basement.
 And whatever you liked, they had it – short and musclebound, tall and strapping, big dicks, medium dicks, dicks curved to the right, dicks hard all night with rings to keep them that way.
 And the trip was, most of them were Dominican.